ktym4a/astro-page-insight/README.md

 # astro-page-insight

-Shows everything to improve from Page Speed Insight directly on the page.
+Shows everything to improve from Lighthouse results directly on the page.

 To see how to get started, check out the [package README](./package/README.md)